alan-turing-institute/learningmachines/doc/datasets/potential_datasets.md

-# List of Potential Dataset
+# List of Potential Datasets

 This document is to collect potential datasets that could be useful for the toymodel of Learning Machine.